Tetrahydrodipicolinate N-acetyltransferase

-The 3 substrates of this enzyme are acetyl-CoA, (S)-2,3,4,5-tetrahydropyridine-2,6-dicarboxylate, and H_{2}O, whereas its two products are CoA and L-2-acetamido-6-oxoheptanedioate.
+The three substrates of this enzyme are the (S)- enantiomer of 2,3,4,5-tetrahydrodipicolinic acid, acetyl-CoA, and water.
+Its products are (S)-2-acetamido-6-oxopimelic acid and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:(S)-2,3,4,5-tetrahydropyridine-2,6-dicarboxylate N2-acetyltransferase.
 Other names in common use include tetrahydrodipicolinate acetylase, tetrahydrodipicolinate:acetyl-CoA acetyltransferase, acetyl-CoA:L-2,3,4,5-tetrahydrodipicolinate N2-acetyltransferase, acetyl-CoA:(S)-2,3,4,5-tetrahydropyridine-2,6-dicarboxylate, and 2-N-acetyltransferase.
-This enzyme participates in lysine biosynthesis.
+This enzyme participates in lysine biosynthesis in Bacillus megaterium.